denten-books/plain-text/1-chapter.md

 invention of writing.
 For Ricoeur, human discourse is "fixed" and thereby "preserved from destruction" in writing [@ricur_interpretation_1976, 26-8].

-The literary device offers no such permanence, neither in sumulation nor in diffusion.
+The literary device offers no such permanence, neither in simulation nor in diffusion.
 The very meanings of "fixed," "permanent," and "repeatable" change with the medium.
 The engineering of literary artifacts conceals a number of design choices, obscuring the flows of code and codex under the familiar guise